Verification and Disbursement of Financial Aid

 Financial Aid Disbursement Process

-Disbursement Schedules: Disbursement schedules for Pell Grants and student loans are provided to the student with their award letter.
+Disbursement Schedules: Disbursement schedules for Pell Grants, Student Loans, and Institutional Scholarships are provided to the student with their award letter.
 They are also published here.

 Federal aid funds will be credited to the students’ accounts and will pay unpaid charges in the following order: tuition, fees, books, dorm and any other remaining charges.
 Any excess funds due to the student after the account is paid in full will be disbursed to the student in accordance with the published disbursement schedules.
 Students should maintain a current mailing address through their Populi account.

-NOTE: Students expecting a refund check, please note that checks may not be mailed until the Wednesday after the scheduled disbursement date.
+NOTE: Students expecting a refund check: Checks may not be mailed until the Wednesday after the scheduled disbursement date.

-Pell Grants and student loans are processed in two disbursements each semester (Fall, Spring) consisting of two payments within each semester; the first at the 5th week of school and the second disbursement being at midterm.
-Application review, verification (if selected), and awarding of aid must be completed before aid can be disbursed.
+Pell Grants and student loans are processed in two disbursements each semester (Fall, Spring) consisting of two payments within each semester; the first at the 5th week of school and the second at the completion of the 9th week of school.
+If selected for Verification, all requirements must be completed before aid can be disbursed.

 Disbursement of aid is contingent on the student’s financial aid file status and enrollment.
 If a student’s file is incomplete at the time of the scheduled disbursement dates, the Business Office will disburse their award after all financial aid holds/incompletes are cleared.
 The disbursement process is initiated by the student accepting or declining their financial aid offers posted to their Populi student account.

 Financial aid award information is posted as “scheduled” on the student’s account until the Office of Financial Aid verifies the student’s actual enrollment and class attendance for the semester.
-Because the first disbursement does not occur until the 5th week of school, students are allowed to carry a balance until after the second disbursement, which occurs at midterm.
+Because the first disbursement does not occur until the completion of the 5th week of school, students are allowed to carry a balance until after the second disbursement, which occurs at the completion of the 9th week of school.

 Contact the Office of Financial Aid at email@example.com or by calling 800-367-3565 x303.